 Fusing your surnames is a good choice if you want to make a statement – and a totally fresh start – as a new married couple, and it’s seen as a good choice for equality.
 Do be careful if the new name you create sounds silly or is chosen with tongue in cheek: remember that this is going to be your legal name from now on, and a name you’ll pass on if you have children.

-Another, less formal, compromise is to keep using your maiden name unofficially, not changing your name or email address at work, for example.
-You’ll still need to let your HR and accounts departments know that your name has legally changed (particularly if you’ve changed the name on your bank account), but you can let your colleagues know that you’d like to continue using your maiden name in a professional capacity.
+Another, less formal, compromise is to keep using your surname unofficially, not changing your name or email address at work, for example.
+You’ll still need to let your HR and accounts departments know that your name has legally changed (particularly if you’ve changed the name on your bank account), but you can let your colleagues know that you’d like to continue using your original surname in a professional capacity.
+Lots of teachers do this for continuity with their students.

 How Do You Change Your Name After Marriage?